PallaPaIla/vec_list/README.md

 ## Description

 `vec_list` uses geometric allocation like `std::vector` and keeps a list of holes when elements are deleted.
 When it becomes full, it allocates another block and keeps the previous ones.
-This is required so iterators don't get invalidated.
+This is required so iterators/references don't get invalidated.

 This improves over `std::list` which uses a `new`/`delete` on every insertion/erasure, while still keeping other traits like (amortized) constant time insertion and persistent iterators.